 Steven Lawrence, Producer/Epilogue Co-Director

 Steven is a producer-director and media pioneer who has been making documentaries for over 30 years about artists, activists and everyday heroes – from underground Soviet rockers, to a Senegalese rapper fighting female genital cutting, to cat rescuers in Brooklyn, and scientists racing to save the human microbiome.
 As a producer his work includes three feature docs in collaboration with Michael Apted, including THE LONG WAY HOME and MARRIED IN AMERICA.
 He created the International Emmy-award winning series BORN IN THE USSR producing the first film, AGE 7 IN THE USSR.
 Among his other producing credits are THE FURIOUS FORCE OF RHYMES, SARABAH (Movies That Matter Golden Butterfly award), and Heddy Honigmann’s 100 UP.
-His directing credits include TELL TCHAIKOVSKY THE NEWS; ROCK IN RUSSIA for MTV, the interactive documentary series VIS à VIS series for PBS, THE CAT RESCUERS, winner of the 2018 Hamptons International Film Festival animal rights award, and THE INVISIBLE EXINCTION (with Sarah Schenck).
+His directing credits include TELL TCHAIKOVSKY THE NEWS; ROCK IN RUSSIA for MTV, the interactive documentary series VIS Ă VIS series for PBS, THE CAT RESCUERS, winner of the 2018 Hamptons International Film Festival animal rights award, and THE INVISIBLE EXINCTION (with Sarah Schenck).
 He lives in Brooklyn, NY with his wife, Helen Garrett.

 Susanne Rostock, Editor/Epilogue Co-Director

 Esteemed as “an aural and visual poet”, Susanne’s most recent film as director/editor, FOLLOWING HARRY, joins the artist and activist Harry Belafonte, at the age of 84, as he embarks on an eleven-year journey to find out how to redirect oppression to oblivion.
 The film premiered at the 2024 Tribeca Film Festival.
 It’s a sequel to SING YOUR SONG, Susanne’s film about Harry Belafonte’s earlier life as an artist and activist.
 It was chosen to open the U.S. Documentary Competition section of the 2011 Sundance Film Festival and was Shortlisted for an Oscar.
 It also garnered the NAACP Image Award.
 Susanne’s 20-year collaboration as editor with director Michael Apted produced such richly provocative films as: THE LONG WAY HOME; INCIDENT AT OGLALA; ME & ISAAC NEWTON; INSPIRATIONS; THE POWER OF THE GAME; MOVING THE MOUNTAIN.
-As producer and editor, she is presently completing UNTITLED, a feature-length documentary about homegrown American terrorism, directed by Jim Chambers.
+As producer and editor, she is presently completing ONWARD CHRISTIAN SOLDIERS, a feature-length documentary about homegrown American terrorism, directed byJim Chambers.
 Susanne is also producing, directing, and editing BETWEEN STARSHINE AND CLAY: THE HIDDEN DIARY OF DIAHANN CARROLL, co-directed by Suzanne Kay and executive produced by Serena and Venus Williams.
 She resides in New York City.

 Peter Gilbert, Cinematographer

 Peter is an American documentary filmmaker, film producer, and cinematographer.
-He was the cinematographer and one of the producers of HOOP DREAMS a 1994 documentary about two teenage basketball players in Chucago.
+He was the cinematographer and one of the producers of HOOP DREAMS a 1994 documentary about two teenage basketball players in Chicago.
 He has worked on several films for Kartemquin Films, including VIETNAM, LONG TIME COMING, AT THE DEATH HOUSE DOOR, (which he co-directed with Steve James), and IN THE GAME.
 He was nominated for a Primetime Emmy for Exceptional Merit in Nonfiction Filmmaking in 2005 for producing WITH ALL DELIBERATE SPEED, a documentary about Brons Vs. Board of Education.
 Prior to HOOP DREAMS, he worked on the cinematography of AMERICAN DREAM by Barbara Kopple and with Haskell Wexler.
 He is a member of the Academy of Motion Picture Arts and Sciences.
 He lives in Chicago, where he grew up.

 ALL DONATIONS ARE TAX-DEDUCTIBLE